 After resting…

-Place the dough on the center rack and bake @ 350 F for 30-40 minutes, or until light golden brown.
+Bake @ 350 F for 30-40 minutes, or until light golden brown.
 You can make the glaze while the rolls are in the oven.
+Once finished cool the cinnamon rolls in the pan for 15 minutes and then remove to a wire rack.
+The warm cinnamon will smell incredible!

 Time To Eat!